samirtahir91/acm-test/README.md

         labelSelector: "colour=blue"
     ```

-Scenario: I want to test a new networkpolicy:
+Scenario: I want to test a new Network Policy:
 - I add the new policy into the current beta (`globalTenantResources/base/network-policies/green.yaml`),
 - I update my tenant label for `global-resources` in my test subteam `patch.yaml` to `beta`
 - I commit and push the changes, let Capsule sync, and I can see my new networkpolicy in my test tenants namespace.